Janek21/BDBI_works_3Y1T/README.md

-# Bioinfo_share 1rst Term
+# Bachelors degree in bioinformatics 1st term (3d year)

-This repository is to be used for sharing and working in community in projects and assignments
+This repository is to be used for working in community in projects and assignments

 ## Github desktop for linux